gamejolt/terms/distribution-agreement/global.md

 12.7. **Entire Agreement.** This agreement is the entire agreement of you and Game Jolt.
 This agreement can't be modified by you, except by a written amendment signed by both of us.
 We can modify this agreement by sending you notice of the changes to the email address on your Account.

 12.8. **Severability.** If any of these provisions is found by a court to be unenforceable, that provision will be voided, and the rest of the agreement will remain in effect.

-By checking the box and clicking the button below marked "I Agree," I agree that I have read, understand, and agree to be bound by the terms of this agreement.